zafergurel/HashComparer/ReadMe.md

 The idea is to find modified files by comparing the checksums of files to the ones in the created database file.

-The added, deleted, and modified files are logged in a log file.
-Also email can be sent.
-NLog is used as the logging component.
+The added, deleted, and modified files are logged in a log file and/or sent as e-mail.

 ## Configuration